hualin-ok/hualin-ok.github.io/publications.md

 ### Paper presentations
 >
 > -  **Lin, H.** & Larzelere, R. E. (June 2020).
 Centered-ANCOVA: A Solution for Lord’s Paradox with Implications for Valid Causal Inferences in Longitudinal Analyses.
-Paper was accepted to present at the 2020 Modern Modeling Methods Conference, Mansfiled, CT.
+Paper accepted to present at the 2020 Modern Modeling Methods Conference, Mansfiled, CT.
 Canceled
 >
 > -  Larzelere, R. E., **Lin, H.** & Cox, R. (June 2020).
 Checking the Robustness of Longitudinal “Effects” Across Two Types of Change Scores.
-Paper was presented at the 2020 Modern Modeling Methods Conference, Mansfiled, CT.
+Paper presented at the 2020 Modern Modeling Methods Conference, Mansfiled, CT.
 >
 > -  **Lin, H.** & Larzelere, R. E (September 2018).
 Centered-ANCOVA: A Solution for Lord’s Paradox with Implications for Valid Causal Inferences in Longitudinal Analyses.
 Paper presented at the 2018 Developmental Methods Conference, Whitefish, MT.
 >